evladimirov/OptionModels-cKF-ccf/README.md

 # OptionModels-cKF-ccf

-This repository illustrates and provides code the estimation procedure of the paper **Estimating Option Pricing Models Using a Characteristic Function-Based Linear State Space Representation** written by Peter Boswijk, Roger Laeven and Evgenii Vladimirov.
+This repository illustrates and provides code for the estimation procedure of the paper **Estimating Option Pricing Models Using a Characteristic Function-Based Linear State Space Representation** written by Peter Boswijk, Roger Laeven and Evgenii Vladimirov.

 # Simulated data